Bariatric (weight loss) surgery can help you say “Goodbye” to obesity forever and improve your lifestyle.

-In the weeks after surgery, your surgeon will recommend that you take one or more dietary supplements.
+In the weeks after surgery, your surgeon recommends taking one or more dietary supplements.

-Examples can include a multivitamin, vitamin D, Calcium, Vitamin B12 and Iron.
+Examples include a multivitamin, vitamin D, Calcium, Vitamin B12, and Iron.

 Exercising After Weight Loss Surgery to Improve Lifestyle

-After you have recovered from your weight loss surgery, your surgeon will recommend that you adopt a regular exercise program.
+After you have recovered from your weight loss surgery, your surgeon will recommend adopting a regular exercise program.

 Aim to exercise for around 30 to 45 minutes each day.

-You can then increase your activity by five minutes at a time until you are walking for at least 15 minutes twice per day.
+You can then increase your activity by five minutes at a time until you walk for at least 15 minutes twice daily.

 After that, you can add variety to your exercises.
 Examples might include light jogging, swimming, or riding a stationary bike.

-As you feel your strength increase, feel free to add more weight.
+As you feel your strength increases, feel free to add more weight.

-Bodyweight exercises like pushups and no-weight squats can also provide you with a good muscle-building workout you can perform anywhere, even at home.
+Bodyweight exercises like pushups and no-weight squats can also provide a good muscle-building workout you can perform anywhere, even at home.

 Your goal is to build muscle mass and burn calories, contributing to your rapid weight loss.

-Studies show that people who exercise on a regular basis following bariatric surgery enjoy more long-term weight loss.
+Studies show that people who exercise regularly afterc surgery enjoy more long-term weight loss.

 Behavioral Changes After Weight Loss Surgery

-In addition to diet and exercise, you can take certain steps to help make your weight loss procedure an even greater success.
+In addition to diet and exercise, you can take certain steps to help make your weight loss procedure even more successful.

-Examples include drinking more water each day, cooking nutritious foods at home as opposed to eating out, taking the stairs instead of the elevator or escalator, and walking to your destinations instead of driving.
+Examples include drinking more water each day, cooking nutritious foods at home instead of eating out, taking the stairs instead of the elevator or escalator, and walking to your destinations instead of driving.